Home » Thrift Store Makeovers » Decoupage Sewing Drawer

 Before applying any Mod Podge, I tested the fit of my flower pattern.
 I cut a few slits to allow the napkin to fit over the drawer knob.
 You may want to remove the knob or replace it altogether.

-By using a small paint brush to apply mod podge it allowed me to put it only where I wanted it.
-I put it on the knob, but really should have avoided that area for the time being.
+Using a small paintbrush to apply Mod Podge allowed me to put it where I wanted.
+I put it on the knob, but I really should have avoided that area for the time being.

 Tear Away Extra Napkin

 Now it’s time to deal with the overhang you see.
 I used the aqua brush to outline the circle part of the applique.
-Wetting the napkin in that way made it easy to tear away the excess.
+Wetting the napkin made it easy to tear away the excess.

 Finally, it was time to use a small scrap of napkin to cover the knob.
 Don’t be discouraged by how your project looks as you’re working on it.
-It truly will all come together in the end!
-Just remember to DAB the mod podge, don’t try to “spread” it with your brush or foam applicator.
+It indeed will all come together in the end!
+Remember to DAB the Mod Podge; don’t try to “spread” it with your brush or foam applicator.
 The napkin tears very easily.

 I applied a couple of light coats of the Mod Podge over the entire sewing drawer, even the inside.
 Do you see the puppy hiding in the flowers?

-The decoupage sewing drawer can be used to hold toiletries, office supplies and more!
+The decoupage sewing drawer can hold toiletries, office supplies, and more!

-I’m so excited to see the results of all these great thrift store projects!
+I’m so excited to see the results of all these excellent thrift store projects!

 How to Make a Cement Pot